Andre Jackson: Pittsburgh Pirates

 On June 25, 2023, Jackson was traded to the Pittsburgh Pirates in exchange for cash considerations.
 In 12 appearances for the Pirates, he posted a 4.33 ERA with 41 strikeouts across 43 2/3 innings pitched.
 On December 21, Jackson was designated for assignment and released the next day.

 Yokohama DeNA BayStars

 On January 11, 2024, Jackson signed with the Yokohama DeNA BayStars of Nippon Professional Baseball (NPB).
 After pitching to an 8–7 record with a 2.90 ERA and 121 strikeouts for the BayStars in the 2024 NPB season, Jackson started Game 1 of the 2024 Japan Series.

+Jackson made 25 appearances for Yokohama during the 2025 season, compiling a 10-7 record and 2.33 ERA with 109 strikeouts across 150 2/3 innings pitched.
+On December 2, 2025, Jackson and the BayStars parted ways.

+Chiba Lotte Marines

+On December 17, 2025, Jackson signed with the Chiba Lotte Marines of Nippon Professional Baseball.

+Personal life

+His brother, Isaiah, is also a professional baseball player.